 I have been writing a technology column for The National Psychologist since 1995 and have written more than 65 articles.
-In recent years I have taken a semi-hiatus and have only written about one or so a year.
+In recent years I have taken a semi-hiatus and have written about only sporadically.

 July-August 2012, To Sleep … Perchance to Reset Your Brain